 Famous For: Horse Riding racing season that commences in April and goes on till the month of November.

 Next, we come to best places to visit in Mauritius for shopping.
 It offers a mix of indigenous creations and global brand products.
 Handicrafts are easily available at the beaches while duty-free shops are located at slightly upmarket places.
 Art fanatics can head to the dedicated Craft market; a good place to pick souvenirs for your friends.
 Besides, other tourist attractions in Mauritius include:

 Quite a popular one from the list of tourist places in Mauritius, Grand Baie is for street shopping.
 Impulse buyers head here since it is one of the best places to visit in north Mauritius.
 Buy souvenirs at this market from your trip.
 It is most famous for trinkets and skateboards.

 If you're looking for those places to visit at Mauritius where you can shop your heart out and satiate your shopaholic spirit, then this is where you should come.
-This is the place for lifestyle shopping from your favorite brands such as Armani Jeans, Body & Soul, Celio, Colors & Senses, Esprit, and Hugo Boss, among others.
+This is the place for lifestyle shopping from your favorite brands such as Armani Jeans, Body and Soul, Celio, Colors & Senses, Esprit, and Hugo Boss, among others.

 Looking To Book An International Holiday?

 Book memorable holidays on TravelTriangle with 650+ verified travel agents for 65+ domestic and international destinations.